mikeybeck/github-deploy/README.md

 1. If your repository is called *my-project-name*, you need to define it in the `config.php` file and to specify, at least, the repo owner's username and a valid location, accessible for writing by the web server process.
 Optionally you can state the branch from which the deployment will be performed.
 The default deployment branch is 'deploy'.

-2. After this step, simply access the script `deploy.php` with the parameter `setup=my-project-name` (i.e. `http://mysite.ext/github-deploy/deploy.php?setup=my-project-name`).
+2. After this step, simply access the script `index.php` with the parameter `setup=my-project-name` (i.e. `http://mysite.ext/github-deploy/index.php?setup=my-project-name`).
 It is advisable to have *verbose mode* enabled in the configuration file, to see exactly what is happening.

    Full synchronization mode also supports cleaning up the destination folder before attempting to import the zip archive.
-This can be done by specifying the `clean` URL parameter (i.e. `http://mysite.ext/github-deploy/deploy.php?setup=my-project-name&key=x&clean=1`).
+This can be done by specifying the `clean` URL parameter (i.e. `http://mysite.ext/github-deploy/index.php?setup=my-project-name&key=x&clean=1`).
 When this parameter is present, the contents of the project location folder (specified in the configuration file) will be deleted before performing the actual import.
 In order to enhance security, when cleaning is requested (through the `clean` parameter) , the `key` parameter must also be specified, with the correct value of _deploy_ authorization code (defined in `config.php`).

    Once the import is complete, you can go on and setup the webhook in GitHub and start pushing changes to your project.